chiefBiiko/runr/README.md

 `runr::runRace` runs its input tasks parallel until the very first return of any of its tasks and returns either a named list (all `NULL` but one and on error `NULL`) or the value of a given callback.

-:construction: Currently `runr::bind` can neither be used in conjunction with `runr::runRace` nor `runr::runParallel` because each input task to the latter pair is run in a separate child process...:trollface:...might get a fix. :factory:

-`runr::runRace(tasks = list(NULL), cb = NULL)`

 ``` r
 # see how return is variable due to instable time lags between child launches
 runr::runRace(list(function() {Sys.sleep(11L); '1st first'},